Physical Therapy For Cervicogenic Migraines

 If so, you may be one of the approximately 39 million Americans who experience migraines.

-Instead, it’s a neurological condition that can cause a range of debilitating symptoms that can last anywhere from several hours to days.
+These symptoms can last anywhere from several hours to days.

 If you or a loved one is dealing with cervicogenic migraines, we can help.